SyntaxeQL/syntaxe/README.md

 /*
 Object schema
 1. Extract the specified property of each object in the array (login)
-2. For each object, rename 'login' as 'userId' - [as:"userId"]
+2. For each object, rename 'login' to 'userId' - [as:"userId"]
 3. Return the last entry - [last]
 */
 const useCase3 = new Syntaxe();